datreant/scipy-2016/abstract.md

 top of datreant, and makes working with molecular dynamics (MD) simulation data easier with **Sim** objects.
 These are **Treants** that use [MDAnalysis](http://www.mdanalysis.org/) to dissect MD trajectories, with mechanisms for storing system definitions and custom atom selections.
-These make it possible to write maintainable analysis code that works across many simulation variants.
+This makes it possible to write maintainable analysis code that works across many simulation variants.

 All current datreant subpackages are openly developed and freely available under a BSD 3-clause license.
-More information on how to use the software, as well as how to get involved, can be found on the [datreant website](http://datreant.org/).
+More information on how to use the software, and how to get involved, can be found on the [datreant website](http://datreant.org/).